Marrakesh is one of the most important cities in Morocco. It is located at the south of the country, close to the Atlas.

 There are quite a few things you can do there in four days.
 Don´t you know where to start?

-10 things to do in Marrakech in 4 days
+10 things to do in Marrakesh in 4 days

 Narrow and tiny streets.
 It´s not difficult to get lost in there, it´s like a maze.
 Red streets, colours, smells, disorientation, sensation of being lost, dizziness, surprise, impacts, impulse… loads of feelings when you are wandering around La Medina is what you are going to find.